-Ironically, also at the very end, both the history of cotton and uranium are intertwined.
-At the dawn of the WWII, Japan was one of the mayor cotton producers and traders in the world, even surpassing the UK.
-Dropping Little Boy on Hiroshima and Fat Man on Nagasaki, the second and third atomic bomb manufactured by the United States as part of the same Manhattan Project that produced The Gadget, heralded a definite end to the cotton empire of Japan.
+That is not the only ironic link between the histories of cotton and uranium.
+When the Second World War broke out, Japan was one of the world’s major cotton producers and traders, surpassing even Britain.
+Dropping Little Boy and Fat Man – the code names of the second and third atomic bombs made by the US as part of the same Manhattan Project that produced the ‘Gadget’ – on Hiroshima and Nagasaki heralded a definite end to the cotton empire of Japan.

 'The Gadget 3D' was made in collaboration with Rita Van Cotthem, a highly skilled bobbin lace expert, who spent more than 1000 hours on its creation.
 The 300-plus wooden bobbins are all unique pairs, referencing the many hands that facilitated the creation of the first atomic bomb.
 Shaped like bullets or bombs and radiating outwards they seem suspended in mid-trajectory, adding to the installation’s explosive force.